Welcome Child Care Provider

 Every two (2) years, child care providers must renew their training by completing 4 hours of pediatric First Aid and 4 hours of pediatric CPR.
 If an instructor provides a course in fewer hours than required, the training is not in compliance with the law.
 Report this situation to the EMS Authority at (916) 322-4336.

-Before agreeing to pay for a training course in pediatric First Aid, pediatric CPR, or Preventive Health practices, ask to see the training program or instructors certification card or other document authorizing them to train child care providers.
+Before agreeing to pay for a training course in pediatric First Aid, pediatric CPR, or Preventive Health practices, ask to see the training program or instructors certification card or other documents authorizing them to train child care providers.

 Approved Training Programs